Timo576/Wwise-Unpacker-D4-/README.md

 ---

 If you end up doing something with the audio (videos for example) let me know, I really enjoy looking at other people's work.
 Hope this helped someone!

+**D4 fork**
+Extract files to d4audio
+Run Check4Changes
+If changes are found delete unchanged files and run the relevant unpack_to_OGG(likely all at once to utilize parallelization) Or if very few files they can be moved to Game Files and use Unpack to OGG Upload the converted files from OGG_* to their relevant host directory Update the old wWiseSoundBank folders and delete new wWiseSoundBank folders